Marcoule Nuclear Site

-Since 1995, the MELOX factory has been producing MOX from a mix of uranium and plutonium oxides.
-MOX is used to recycle plutonium from nuclear fuel; this plutonium comes from the COGEMA La Hague site.
+Since 1995, the Melox ("Mélange d'Oxydes", Mixture of Oxides) factory has been producing MOX from a mix of uranium and plutonium oxides.
+MOX is used to recycle plutonium from nuclear fuel; this plutonium comes from the La Hague site.

 The ATelier Alpha et Laboratoires pour ANalyses, Transuraniens et Etudes de retraitement (ATALANTE) is a CEA laboratory investigating the issues of nuclear reprocessing of nuclear fuel and of radioactive waste.

 Reactors

 The site housed a number of the first generation French UNGG reactors, all of which have been shut down.
 Since then, it has also operated two heavy water reactors to produce tritium.
 Cooling for all of the plants comes from the Rhône river.

 2011 explosion

 On 12 September 2011, there was an explosion in an oven used to melt metallic waste of a "weak and very weak" level of radioactivity, killing one person, and injuring four.
 The explosion happened in the Centraco centre, used by Socodei, a sister company of Électricité de France.
 A safety cordon was set up around the plant by fire officers because of the risk of leakage.